tuananh1006/tuananh1006/readme.md

 ---

 ### 👨‍💻 About me :
-- 👨‍🎓 I am currently a student of information technology majoring in Vietnam Japan program at the University Of Information Technology
+- 👨‍🎓 I am currently a student of information technology majoring in Vietnam Japan program at VNUHCM - University of Information Technology (UIT).
 - 🔥 My future orientation is to work in Japan
 - 📖 Currently I'm actively developing my skills and exploring AI algorithms like machine learning and deep learning .